-Within the City of Madera's Public Works Department, the Sewer Division oversees operation and maintenance of the system with a Wastewater Collection System Supervisor and five operators.
-Sewer Division staff conduct maintenance, inspection, and construction and repair operations.
+Within the City of Madera's Public Works Department, the Sewer Division oversees operation and maintenance of the system with a Wastewater Collection System Supervisor and six operators.
+Sewer Division staff conduct maintenance, inspection, construction, and repair operations.
 Additionally, staff responds to all sewage spills seven days a week, 24 hours a day.

-The authorized representative, or legally responsible official (LRO), for the implementation and administration of the City's SSMP is Dave Randall, Public Works Operations Director.
-Mr. Randall is responsible for the development and oversight of this program and ensuring that the City is in compliance with the GWDR.
+This update to the SSMP is amending the authorized representative for the City of Madera.
+The authorized representative was previously the Public Works Operations Director, however, the City is revising this responsibility to the Water and Sewer Manager.
+The authorized representative, or legally responsible official (LRO), for the implementation and administration of the City's SSMP is Eric Brooks.
+Mr. Brooks is responsible for the development and oversight of this program and ensuring that the City is in compliance with the GWDR.

-The following organizational chart shows City representatives responsible for management, operation, inspection and maintenance of City's wastewater collection system.
+Figure 2-1 on the following page shows the organizational chart that summarizes the City representatives responsible for management, operation, inspection and maintenance of City's wastewater collection system.